Marcel-Baltzer/Blog/docs/_posts/2021-05-06-overridable-members.md

 }
 ```

-Now we can use the `FakeRequestService` and write the UnitTest.
-We have the control over `IHttpHandler` and can check if our `SendPostRequest` method called the `PostAsync` method with the correct parameters.
+We can initialize the `FakeRequestService` with our own `IHttpHandler`.
+Now we have the control over `IHttpHandler` and can check if our `SendPostRequest` method called the `PostAsync` method with the correct parameters.

 ```csharp
 public async Task PostRequestTest()